-In the canon of easy cocktails, it doesn’t get much easier than the Gin & Juice.
-This smooth-sipping two-part drink is as easy to make as the name implies, but there’s a reason this classic cocktail has a Snoop Dogg song named after it.
-It’s fruity and refreshing, and the exact recipe is up to you, so you get to play bartender whenever you mix one up.
+It doesn’t get much easier than the Gin & Juice in the canon of easy cocktails.
+This smooth-sipping, two-part drink is as easy to make as the name implies, but there’s a reason this classic cocktail has a Snoop Dogg song named after it.
+It’s fruity and refreshing, and the exact recipe is up to you.
+So you get to play bartender whenever you mix one up.

 If you’re stuck, try a dry gin with equal parts orange and ruby red grapefruit juice.
 Or try grapefruit with a dash of lime.
 Both are refreshing and exactly what you want on a warm day.

-Some Gin & Juice recipes call for the addition of simple syrup.
-If you like your drinks on the sweeter side, go ahead and add a half ounce, especially if you’re primarily using grapefruit juice or if you added lemon or lime to your glass.
-Whichever recipe you choose, you’re in for a treat.
+Some Gin & Juice recipes call for simple syrup.
+If you like your drinks on the sweeter side, add a half ounce, especially if you’re primarily using grapefruit juice or if you added lemon or lime to your glass.
+Whichever recipe you choose, you’re in for a solid treat.
 So mix up this Gin & Juice recipe when you have your mind on your money and your money on your mind.

 - 1 1/2 ounces gin